twbs/bootstrap/docs/4.0/content/typography.md

 ## Display headings

 Traditional heading elements are designed to work best in the meat of your page content.
-When you need a heading to stand out, consider using a **display heading**—a larger, slightly more opinionated heading style.
+When you need a heading to stand out, consider using a **display heading**—a larger, slightly more opinionated heading style

 <div class="bd-example bd-example-type">
   <table class="table">